-The accompanying schedule of expenditures of federal awards presents the activity of all applicable federal awards programs of West Central Texas Regional Foundation, a component unit of West Central Texas Council of Governments, for the year ended September 30, 2023.
-The information in this schedule is presented in accordance with the requirements Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).
-Federal awards received directly from federal agencies, as well as federal awards passed through other government agencies, are included on the schedule of expenditures of federal awards.
+The accompanying Schedule of Expenditures of Federal Awards (SEFA) presents the activity of all applicable federal awards programs of West Central Texas Regional Foundation (the "Foundation"), a component unit of West Central Texas Council of Governments, for the year ended September 30, 2024.
+The information in the SEFA is presented in accordance with the requirements Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).
+Federal awards received directly from federal agencies, as well as federal awards passed through other government agencies, are included on the SEFA.